Yoshibansal/handwritten-mathematical-symbols/README.md

 # handwritten-mathematical-symbols
-Identifying handwritten mathematical symbols deep neural networks and convolution
+1. Identifying handwritten mathematical symbols using deep neural networks and convolution.
+2. Saving and converting trained model into tflite (ready to run on mobile as well as edge devices).

 Link of dataset:
   https://www.kaggle.com/guru001/hasyv2